FKMTime/docs/docs/development/wca-server.md

 If you want to use real WCA Server you can either setup [local WCA Server](https://docs.worldcubeassociation.org/contributing/quickstart.html) or use a staging one (if you have access).
 If you want to use staging server just change `WCA_ORIGIN` in `docker-compose-dev.yml` file to `https://staging.worldcubeassociation.org` and update `frontend/src/logic/request.ts`;

 ## WCA Live

+By default FKMTime uses [dummy-wca-live](https://github.com/maxidragon/dummmy-wca-live) that is included in `docker-compose-dev.yml` file.
+You need to set scoretaking token to `wca-live-token` and this server will behave like real WCA Live server.

 You can read how to setup local WCA Live server [here](https://github.com/thewca/wca-live?tab=readme-ov-file#developing-in-docker)